What You Will Learn

 After sharpening the bevel, a burr will be produced on the flat side of the chisel.
 This needs to be removed on the sharpening stone.
 You will also need to sharpen the back of the blade to the same grade as the secondary bevel.
 Meaning you may have to go through the coarse, medium and fine grades on the back this time.

 Failing to work on flat equipment will round off the back of the chisel and cause issues when it’s being used, also when it comes to removing the burr next time you sharpen.
 Waterstones and Oilstones are big culprits for this and require frequent flattening.
+The DMT DiaFlat is a great way to do this, although it's usually expensive.
 Good quality Diamond stones or Scary Sharp Sandpaper is less risky and less maintenance in this regard.

-Make sure the chisel is perfectly flat on the stone
+Make sure the chisel is flat on the stone

 It's important not to elevate the handle when sharpening; which is much easier said than done.
-There are two ways I often see this go wrong:
+There are two ways I often see this go wrong.
+These are pictured right (below on mobile)

 Is the chisel itself flat?